 The cost of climate change to our country could reach and exceed €700 billion, twice as much as our national debt.
-If we adapt, the cost will be half that.
+If we adapt, the cost will be halved.

 "Adapting means saving resources, conserving energy.
 Our country is rich in renewable energy sources.
 Adapting involves a series of steps that will lead to profit satisfaction, because the new energy sources and the new cities that will necessarily be created will be less polluting, more livable, and the flow of traffic will be easier," said Christos Zerefos.

-Recalling severe flooding on the Greek island of Evia in 2020, Niki Evelpidou, Professor in the Faculty of Geology and Geoenvironment at the National and Kapodistrian University of Athens, commented, “What we witnessed in Evia in 2020, multiply it by many times if there is extreme rainfall in Athens, as we had in 2020.
+Recalling severe flooding on the Greek island of Evia in 2020, Niki Evelpidou, Professor at the Faculty of Geology and Geoenvironment at the National and Kapodistrian University of Athens, commented, “What we witnessed in Evia in 2020, will multiply by many times if there is extreme rainfall in Athens, as we had in 2020.
 Essentially, we must hope for a pattern of light rainfall.
 If there is extreme rainfall, then we will have floods.
-We will lose the soil that we have; all of it will become muddy.
+We will lose the soil; all will become muddy.
 There will be landslides and flooding, and all the areas that are below sea level will be destroyed.”
-In response to a question from the audience about individual responsibility and possible solutions, Evelpidou said.
+In response to a question from the audience about individual responsibility and possible solutions, Evelpidou said:

-Antarctic Programme Leader at the Norwegian Polar Institute Birgit Njåstad referred, in a taped interview streamed during the live discussion, to the three areas of change in Antarctica of which we should be vigilant.
+In a pre-recorded interview streamed during the live discussion, Antarctic Programme Leader at the Norwegian Polar Institute, Birgit Njåstad, referred to the three areas of change in Antarctica of which we should be vigilant.
 “The Antarctic is quite key in driving the global climate system.
 So any small changes in the ocean or the atmosphere, or a combination of that in the Antarctic can have rippling effects into the full climate system of the world where we live.
 Secondly, of course, there is a lot of ice in the Antarctic as we know, and if that ice, or some of that ice, melts we will have sea level change and we know that is happening and is happening faster….
 The third is the ecosystems or the marine systems around Antarctica, which are also slowly changing due to these changes in the physical surroundings.
 The biological system of the marine environment around Antarctica also has influence on the full global marine system and the ecosystem services of the oceans and our world.”

-Senior Advocate at the NRDC Climate & Clean Energy Program Sasha Stashwick touched on implications for industry and the elimination of carbon emissions, which scientists say must be halved by 2030, in an interview she gave to SNF DIALOGUES.
+Senior Advocate at the NRDC Climate and Clean Energy Program, Sasha Stashwick, touched on the implications for industry and the elimination of carbon emissions, which scientists say must be halved by 2030, in an interview she gave to the SNF Dialogues.
 “We don’t hit our North Star climate goals unless we have a plan and policies in place for decarbonizing industries like cement and steel.
 Critically, the path to zero emissions for these sectors is not through obsolescence or replacement the way that we think about fossil fuel refining, for example.
 The path to zero is through innovation.
 And we have to ensure that we have policies on the books today that incentivize investment today, to deploy the advanced technologies that we know we are going to need in 2040 and 2050 to deeply decarbonize these sectors.”

-The Dialogues discussion, a follow-up to the January 2020 event on the impacts of climate change, focused on the need for human adaptation to increasingly extreme weather events, and upcoming DIALOGUES installments are expected to focus on this issue again.
+The Dialogues discussion, a follow-up to the January 2020 event on the impacts of climate change, focused on the need for human adaptation to increasingly extreme weather events.
+Upcoming Dialogues installments are expected to focus on this issue again.